The Parish Church of St Saviour with All Saints

 Repeat of “40 Days 40 Tin’s” collection through Lent, which was such a success last year, and again thank you to all who contributed to this scheme.
 It is such a great help for the Rainbow Centre to pass on to families who are in need.

 At our APCM Martin and Lesley were appointed Churchwardens.
-We were sworn into office on Sunday September 9th here in St. Saviour’s Church following the morning Mass.
+We were sworn into office on Sunday May 23rd here in St. Saviour’s Church following the morning Mass.
 This act was more meaningful to us than being ‘sworn in’ among a crowd of strangers in another Parish.
-Also at the APCM Mr John Pitwood was appointed Treasurer.

 Safeguarding Report :

-Safeguarding is important and we must all play our part in ensuring that everyone who attends St Saviour’s is safe here and that if anyone raises the issue of any form of abuse that we respond well and in an appropriate manner.
+Safeguarding is important and we must all play our part in ensuring that everyone who attends St. Saviour’s is safe here and that if anyone raises the issue of any form of abuse, we respond well and in an appropriate manner.

 PCC Secretary’s Report :

-The PCC held wide ranging discussions on other matters the majority being covered elsewhere in the Annual Report.
-Matters of a confidential nature are recorded in the Minutes of the PCC meetings.
+THE PCC held wide ranging discussions on other matters the majority including finance being covered elsewhere in this Report.
+Matters of a confidential nature are attached to the Minutes of the PCC meetings.

-The Secretary records his thanks to Mr J Pitwood for his assistance not least in the production of this Annual Report.
+The Secretary records his thanks to Mr J Pitwood for his assistance during the year, not least in the production of this Annual Report.

 Martin J Dodgson

-After the very sad loss of our Treasurer Barry Mark in April 2020 the PCC elected me to be Treasurer.
-It falls to me to thank Martin Dodgson who so admirably controlled our finances as Acting Treasurer from the last quarter of 2019 until April 2020.
-The financial Statement for the year ending 31st December 2020 has been compiled by me and thereafter examined by our independent examiner Mr Andrew Green, to whom thanks are extended.
+The financial Statement for the year ending 31st December 2021 has been compiled by me and thereafter examined by our independent examiner, Mr Andrew Green, to whom thanks are extended.

 John H Pitwood